 - Invest most of your time building your own asset and still benefit from other people’s marketing channels.

 Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we urge you to avoid using black hat software, websites, methods, and anything that violates the terms of service and policies of services like Pinterest, Facebook, Google.
+In fact, we strongly recommend avoiding black hat websites, solutions, techniques, and anything that violates the terms of service and policies of sites like YouTube, Facebook, Google.

-What we are focusing here is to show you how to automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to websites frequented by your target audience.
+The focus of this series of articles is to show you how to be smart with your limited resources and automate your content distribution so you can leverage your time and marketing efforts, and increase your exposure online to sites used by your target audience.

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-We’ve just seen that most small business owners lack the time, human resources and budget to engage in the kind of content marketing that many experts advise doing.
-What you want to do, then, is work smart within your limitations.
+We’ve just seen in the previous section that many businesses lack the time, resources and budget to engage in the kind of content marketing that many online experts advise doing.
+What you want to do, then, is be strategic with your limited budget, time, and resources.

-(Posting content to marketing channels one by one can be extremely time-consuming!)
+(Posting content to different marketing channels can be very time-consuming!)

-Why not use this time-saving strategy instead …
+Why not opt for this strategy instead …

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)